CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ...
 {% endhighlight %}

-Doing this, your styles are more dynamic and responsive to your data.
-It allows you to easily make your own choropleth, category, or bubble map, just as you would see in the Visualization Wizard in the CartoDB Editor.
+By doing this, your styles are more dynamic and responsive to your data.
+It allows you to easily make your own choropleth, category, or bubble map, just as you would with the Visualization Wizard in the CartoDB Editor.

 ### Maps styled by end user

-CartoDB was created with the goal to help people from all walks of life tell stories with data and maps.
+CartoDB was created with the goal to help people from all walks of life tell stories with maps and data.
 Let's say you're contracted by the USGS to create a simple interface to easily communicate earthquake data.
 If you have one of our paid accounts, you will have access to data syncing, making this goal even easier.

 First, we'll initialize a map like we have done in Lesson 2 and define the style for a _Simple visualization_ between custom `<style>` tags as we discussed above.
 Put the `<style type='cartocss/text'>...</style>` element between the `<head>` tags, below the CSS and JavaScript inclusions.